-- A. Specifications: - 1.
-Junior Olympic Program:
+A. Specifications:

-The vaulting table is required for Levels 4-10.
-The maximum vaulting table height is 135 cm ( $\pm$ 1 cm).
+- 1. The vaulting table is required for Levels 4-10.
+The maximum vaulting table height is 135 cm (± 1 cm).
 If using a vault table with two uprights, both must be set at the same height.
-The height is determined by measuring the distance from the floor to the center top of the vault table.
+The height is determined by measuring the distance from the floor to the center top of the vault table. - a.

-- a.
 The center top of the vault table is determined by measuring 68 cm from the back of the vault table.
 Tape of any kind, including athletic tape, may NOT be placed on top of the table at any time during warm-up or competition. - b.
 If the vault runway is on a raised platform, the vault table must also be placed on a raised surface of the same height and the measurement of the vault table should be taken from the runway surface to the center top of the vault table, rather than from the floor. - c.
-All manufactured models of the vault table (including "retro-fit" tables that are inserted into the uprights of the old horse) are allowed for competition, provided that they are capable of being adjusted to the various height specifications allowed for Junior Olympic athletes.
-Matting must be used to cover the upright of the vault table as well as to cover any weights placed on the vault base for stability. - Levels 4-5: All age divisions may use the vault table at any manufacturer setting.
-Levels 6-7: All age divisions may use the vault table at any manufacturer setting, with a maximum of 135 cm (+ 1 cm).
+All manufactured models of the vault table (including "retro-fit" tables that are inserted into the uprights of the old horse) are allowed for competition, provided that they are capable of being adjusted to the various height specifications allowed for DP athletes.
+Matting must be used to cover the upright of the vault table as well as to cover any weights placed on the vault base for stability. - d.
+Levels 4-5: All age divisions may use the vault table at any manufacturer setting.

-Levels 8-10: All age divisions may use the vault table with a minimum setting of 115 cm (+ 1 cm) and a maximum of 135 cm (+ 1 cm).

-- e.
-Level 3 apparatus: Mat stack minimum of 81 cm (32 inches) in height (+ 2.5 cm or 1 inch).
-Any combination of competition landing mats, skill cushions OR port-a-pit may be used; however, the top layer of matting MUST be a minimum of a 10 cm (4-inch) skill cushion or the port-a-pit), plus two additional 20 cm (8") skill cushions to allow for 102 cm (40") and 123 cm (48") heights (+ 2.5 cm or 1 inch).
-An inflatable mat may also be used in the configuration of matting; however, the uppermost landing surface must be a minimum of a 10 cm (4-inch) skill cushion. - 1) All age divisions may use any of the three choices of heights. - 2) The mat stack may be placed on top of a solid foam pit. - 3) A tape line must be placed at 81 cm (32") from the front edge of the landing surface (placed so that the far edge of the tape is at 81 cm (32")).
-The tape line should also extend down the side of the mat. - 4) An additional mat (minimum of 10 cm (4")) must be placed on the floor behind the mat stack. - 5) All mats used in forming the mat stack must be a minimum of 5' wide and 10' long. - 6) An unfolded panel mat (or any manufactured matting to facilitate a firm surface) may be placed on top of the uppermost surface of the mat stack/resi pit if necessary to provide a more stable landing surface.
-This mat must cover the entire uppermost surface - 7) The top surface may be either a "squared" (standard 8" mat corners) or "curved" (similar to a table trainer) on the front edge. - B. Runway Specifications - Measurement is from the front of the vaulting table.
-The runway should be a clearly defined area that provides a flat, consistent surface, free of cracks, obstructions or seams.
-The Meet Director must provide a tape measure, which must be extended the length of the runway in order for the gymnasts to find the point at which to start their run.
-Minimum width of the runway should be the width of the board.
+Levels 8-10: All age divisions may use the vault table with a minimum setting of 115 cm (± 1 cm) and a maximum of 135 cm (+ 1 cm). - e.
+Level 2 apparatus specifications: Mat stack placed lengthwise minimum of 40 cm (16 inches) in height (± 2.5 cm or 1 inch).
+Any combination of competition landing mats, skill cushions, and/or port-a-pit may be used; however, the top layer of matting MUST be a minimum of a 10 cm (4-inch) skill cushion or the port-a-pit), plus four additional 20 cm (8") skill cushions to allow for 60 cm (24"), 80 cm (32"), 102 cm (40") and 123 cm (48") heights (± 2.5 cm or 1 inch).
+An inflatable mat may also be used in the configuration of matting; however, the uppermost landing surface must be a minimum of a 10 cm (4-inch) skill cushion. - 1) All age divisions may use any of the above choices of heights. - 2) The mat stack may be placed on top of a solid foam pit. - 3) A tape line must be placed at 81 cm (32") from the front edge of the landing surface, placed so that the far edge of the tape is at 81 cm (32").
+The tape line should also extend down the side of the mat. - 4) An additional mat (minimum of 10 cm/4") must be placed on the floor behind the mat stack. - 5) All mats used in forming the mat stack must be a minimum of 5' wide and 10' long. - 6) An unfolded panel mat (or any manufactured matting to facilitate a firm surface) may be placed on top of the uppermost surface of the mat stack/resi-pit if necessary to provide a more stable landing surface.
+This mat must cover the entire uppermost surface. - 7) The top surface may be either a "squared" (standard 8: mat corners) or "curved" (similar to a vault table trainer) on the front edge.